dwsdolce/acompas/README.md

 It makes use of Web Audio API to play various flamenco rhythms and features a visual animation.

+## Version 2.0 development

+The [online version](http://acompas.audio) is the version 1 A Compás.
+A new version is being developed since August 2015, a complete rewrite based on the [Meteor framework](https://www.meteor.com).

+[Browse the "meteor" branch](http://gitlab.acompas.audio/oricordeau/acompas/tree/meteor) on gitlab.acompas.audio

 ## Installing the web application (the simple way)

 ```bash